MiguelCastro9/Application-Java-with-Spring-Batch/README.md

 ## Overview

-Application developed using Spring Batch, the application performs the job to read data from a .csv file, processes the data and stores the data in the database.
+Application developed using <strong>Spring Batch</strong>, the application performs the job to read data from a .csv file, processes the data and stores the data in the database.

 ## Execution